SailorSnoW/osr-parser/README.md

 ---

-A Rust library to read and parse contained data of an Osu! score replay file to easily manipulate replays in a Rust project.
+A Rust library to read, parse and write contained data of an Osu! score replay file to easily manipulate replays in a Rust project.

 This library was made according how a replay file is structured explained on the official wiki of Osu!
 (https://osu.ppy.sh/wiki/en/Client/File_formats/Osr_%28file_format%29).

 ## Usage

+### Parsing a replay from a file path
 ```rust
 use osr_parser::Replay;